jmcdowell127/group-project/README.md

 2. Pandas / Python / Sqlalchemy / Scikit-learn / Seaborn
 3. SQLite to clean and integrate data
 4. Tableau for visualizations and final presentation
-5. Created two classification algorithms to identify whether a movie is a hit based off of:
+5. Created two algorithms to identify whether a movie is a hit based off of:
     * Profitability
     * Metascore